twkomp/youtube-downloader-build-1/README.md

 # libs used and how to install
 tutorials are at https://pip.pypa.io/en/stable/installing/

+to install python goto https://www.python.org, goto downloads, and pick 2.7.X X is the lastest number.

 to install pip, download setup tools from: https://bootstrap.pypa.io/get-pip.py

 now run `python get-pip.py` while in the same dir to install pip from get-pip.py